Gesee-y/ReactiveECS.jl/doc/GameOfLife.md

 ## Conway's Game of life

-The Conway's game of life is a popular game in which cells move, live and die On [Rust discourse](https://users.rust-lang.org), a thread named [Please don't put ECS in your game engine](https://users.rust-lang.org/t/please-dont-put-ecs-into-your-game-engine/49305), wes about a game developper frustrated by Unity's ECS which refrain him from updating cell's state within the engine's update loop.
-It was a big turn dow for him and he decided to turn to Lua's LOVE, which provide more flexibility
+The Conway's game of life is a popular game in which cells move, live and die On [Rust discourse](https://users.rust-lang.org), a thread named [Please don't put ECS in your game engine](https://users.rust-lang.org/t/please-dont-put-ecs-into-your-game-engine/49305), was about a game developper frustrated by Unity's ECS which refrain him from updating cell's state within the engine's update loop.
+It was a big turn down for him so he decided to turn to Lua's LOVE, which provide more flexibility.

 #### Understanding the ECS Limitation